helios12/DataScienceProjects/readme.md

 * Research of bank customers churn data.
 The goal of the task was to analyze the bank customers data set and unsing the visual library plotly identify the possible reasons why the customers are exiting their relationship with the bank.
 See: [data-visualization-module-13.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/tasks/data-visualization-module-13.ipynb)

 For more details see: [Tasks -> readme](https://github.com/helios12/DataScienceProjects/blob/main/tasks/readme.md)
+## Technology Stack
+In the course of studies I have mastered:

+* python
+* numpy
+* pandas
+* plotly express